Test in production without watermarks.

 workbook.Save();

-GemBox.Spreadsheet provides facility to a large set of Excel formula functions, including Mathematical, Statistical, Logical, Lookup, Financial and many more.
+GemBox.Spreadsheet provides the facility for a large set of Excel formula functions, including Mathematical, Statistical, Logical, Lookup, Financial, and many more.
 Let's look at how to use them.

 // Set Formulas